 Sickle cell disease (SCD) affects millions of people throughout the world and is particularly common among those whose ancestors came from sub-Saharan Africa; Spanish-speaking regions in the Western Hemisphere (South America, the Caribbean, and Central America); Saudi Arabia; India; and Mediterranean countries such as Turkey, Greece, and Italy.
 Sickle cell disease affects millions of people worldwide.
 It is most common among people whose ancestors come from Africa; Mediterranean countries such as Greece, Turkey, and Italy; the Arabian Peninsula; India; and Spanish-speaking regions in South America, Central America, and parts of the Caribbean.

-Sickle cell disease is the most common inherited blood disorder in the United States, affecting 70,000 to 80,000 Americans.
-The disease is estimated to occur among about 1 out of every 500 Black or African-American births,1 out of every 36,000 Hispanic-American births, and sickle cell trait occurs among about 1 in 12 Blacks or African Americans.
+Sickle Cell Disease is the most common inherited blood disorder in the United States, affecting 100,000 Americans.
+The disease is estimated to occur among about 1 out of every 365 Black or African-American births,1 out of every 16,300 Hispanic-American births.
+3 out of every 1,000 babies that are Caucasian are born with the trait.
+2.2 out of every 1,000 babies that are Asian or Pacific Islander are born with the trait, and sickle cell trait occurs among about 1 in 12 Blacks or African Americans.

 At Kier's Hope, we are dedicated to providing support, education, and resources to individuals and families affected by Sickle Cell Disease.
 Our mission is to raise awareness about the condition, promote early diagnosis, and advocate for improved medical care and research.
 Through our efforts, we aim to enhance the lives of those living with Sickle Cell Disease and ultimately contribute to advancements in treatment and finding a cure.
 If you or a loved one are impacted by SCD, we're here to offer a helping hand, a listening ear, and a community of understanding individuals who are here to make a difference.